History of Art up to 18th Century

-The aim of the course is to acquire knowledge of the history and theory of fine arts, arts and crafts and design in antiquity, Middle Ages, Renaissance, Baroque and Rococo.
+Graduates will be able to know the history and theory of fine arts, arts and crafts and design in antiquity, Middle Ages, Renaissance, Baroque and Rococo.
 The subject will expand and deepen the horizons and orientation of students in the history of art from the beginning to the 18th century.

 Specification of controlled education, way of implementation and compensation for absences

 The attendance at lectures is recommended.

 - Programme B-PDS-P Bachelor's, 1. year of study, winter semester, 2 credits, compulsory